-Juan Felipe Herrera was born in Fowler, California in 1948.
+Juan Felipe Herrera was born in Fowler, California, on December 27, 1948.
 The son of migrant farmers, Herrera moved often, living in trailers or tents along the roads of the San Joaquin Valley in Southern California.
 As a child, he attended school in a variety of small towns from San Francisco to San Diego.
 He began drawing cartoons while in middle school, and by high school was playing folk music by Bob Dylan and Woody Guthrie.

 Herrera graduated from San Diego High in 1967, and was one of the first wave of Chicanos to receive an Educational Opportunity Program (EOP) scholarship to attend UCLA.
 There, he became immersed in the Chicano Civil Rights Movement, and began performing in experimental theater, influenced by Allen Ginsberg and Luis Valdez.

 In 1972, Herrera received a BA in Social Anthropology from UCLA.
 He received a masters in Social Anthropology from Stanford in 1980, and went on to earn an MFA from the University of Iowa Writers' Workshop in 1990.

 His interests in indigenous cultures inspired him to lead a formal Chicano trek to Mexican Indian villages, from the rain forest of Chiapas to the mountains of Nayarit.
 The experience greatly changed him as an artist.
 His work, which includes video, photography, theater, poetry, prose, and performance, has made Herrera a leading voice on the Mexican American and indigenous experience.